Darien DCF Investigations

 What if DCF Asks Me to Sign a Service Agreement?

 During a Darien DCF investigation, parents or caregivers will always be presented with an agreement ostensibly designed to protect the child’s safety.
 If a parent refuses to sign the agreement, DCF may threaten to bring the family to court to begin the process of having the child removed from the home.
 If an agreement is signed by a parent, and then subsequently violated, DCF can bolster their case and have an even stronger argument to have the child removed.

-Experienced Darien DCF attorneys advise delaying signing an binding agreement with DCF until an attorney is able to review the document and negotiate the terms with DCF.
+Experienced attorneys advise delaying signing an binding agreement with DCF until legal counsel is able to review the document and negotiate the terms.

-Contact an Experienced Darien DCF Attorney for Help During A DCF Investigations
+Contact an Experienced Darien Attorney for Help During a DCF Investigation

 DCF often operates on the side of caution when handling investigations into potential abuse or neglect.
-In DCF’s their enthusiasm to protect, the agency often takes actions that are overly intrusive or cautious, that can deprive a parent of their rights to privacy and even to their children.
+The agency often takes actions that are overly intrusive or cautious that can deprive a parent of their rights to privacy and even to their children.

-Assistance from an experienced DCF lawyer can help protect the rights and wellbeing of a family during Darien DCF investigations.
+Assistance from an experienced attorney can help protect the rights and wellbeing of a family during Darien DCF investigations.
 For help with your situation, call the attorneys at Mark Sherman Law today.